 Overcrowded cemeteries were thought to pose a health risk, so over the next 74 years, the bones from more than 150 monasteries, convents and church graveyards were moved here.
 Initially, the bones were just unceremoniously dumped into the tunnels, usually at night.

 In 1810, the Inspector General of Quarries turned the ossuary into a funerary monument.
 This included the decorative stacking of the skulls and femurs.
 I feel like he was maybe a little bit OCD.
-But he would’ve been really good at Tetris:
+But he would have been really good at Tetris:

 The work is just incredible, even artistic.
 It’s a strangely beautiful thing to behold, if you can get past the creep factor:

-I tend to get claustrophobic in certain situations, but the catacombs aren’t actually that terrible.
+I tend to get claustrophobic in certain enclosed environments.
+But the Paris Catacombs aren’t actually that terrible.
 There’s sufficient ceiling height and the corridors open up to larger spaces here and there:

 According to the catacombs book we purchased, back in the day, concerts were even held in the larger rooms because of the combination of solemn atmosphere and great acoustics.

 Apparently, there are even “swimming pools” of sorts down in some of the tunnels, many of which have yet to be explored.
-Cataphiles, or urban underground explorers have gone into some of these side tunnels and found some wonderous things, albeit illegally.
-For me, I was quite satisfied with seeing the things that have been well-marked out and labelled, such as this fountain.
-Known as the Fountain of Lethe, or of the Samaritan, this fountain was discovered by quarry workers in the late 18th Century and restored in 1810:
+Cataphiles, or urban underground explorers have gone into some of these side tunnels and found some wondrous things, albeit illegally.
+I would recommend sticking to the formal route though.